Brian-Baros/SarahMemory/README.md

 -keep pushing forward in development and do longer delays - and slower releases.

--During this Now version 9.0 development to hit version 10 vast changes including remapping directory structure and more are happening, File deletion and uploading new files and much more development is happening in this phase of 9-> 10 is begin done more securely to protect IP of the AIOS system
+-During this Now version 9.0 development to hit version 10 vast changes including remapping directory structure and more are happening,

+-File deletion and uploading new files and much more development is happening in this phase of 9-> 10 is begin done more securely to protect IP of the AIOS system

+-
+### DO NOT FORK OR DOWNLOAD THE REPO AT THIS MOMENT, Because I am deleting ,reorganizing and Developing version 9.0->10

 -Continue on v9.0-> v10.0 Planned Roadmap